was in the radio plays Nikki got the full attention she so rightly deserved. Seen from

 In 1945 Lee and Boucher thought Barbara was excellent as a girl who could do anything a script demanded.
 They even included more Nikki-Ellery interaction. ... (click on picture for more)

-In 1945 following the success of her co-starring appearances with Victor Jory in "Dangerously Yours" (1944) and "Matinee Theatre" (1945) Trudy was picked to play Nikki Porter playing opposite Sydney Smith ... (click on picture for more)
+In 1945 following her successful radio appearances in "Dangerously Yours" (1944) and "Matinee Theatre" (1945) Trudy was picked to play Nikki Porter playing opposite Sydney Smith ... (click on picture for more)